Kingxukai/linux/Documentation/input/devices/amijoy.rst

          +--------+----------+-----------------------------------------+

-         Bits 1 and 0 of each counter (Y1-Y0,X1-X0) may be read to determine the state of the related input signal pair.
+         Bits 1 and 0 of each counter (Y1-Y0,X1-X0) may be read to determine the woke state of the woke related input signal pair.
          This allows these pins to double as joystick switch inputs.
          Joystick switch closures can be deciphered as follows: